AnyLog-co/documentation/getting started.md

 If authentication in enabled, the node will validate that the sender is authorized for the messaged command.
 If validation fails, the node will discard the incoming message.

-The format to send a command is the following:
+The format to send a command from the node's CLI is the following:
 ```anylog
 run client (destination) command
 ```